mikeperry-tor/vanguards/README_SECURITY.md

 ## Adversaries: Local

-Local adversaries include your ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the entry relays you use to connect to the Tor network, and any other ISPs and routers along your path to the Tor network.
+Local adversaries include your WiFi router administrator, your ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the entry relays you use to connect to the Tor network, and any other ISPs and routers along your path to the Tor network.

+The local adversary has less surveillance resolution than the network adversary, because it cannot tell which of your packets belong to which Tor circuit.
+This means that it cannot perform most of the fingerprinting and related attacks that are possible from a guard relay.

-Local adversaries can do the following things:
+However, local adversaries can do the following things:

 1. Determine that you are using the public Tor network.
 2. Guess that your Tor client might be running an unknown onion service.